Translating Sanskrit & Pali Terms from Meditation, Yoga, Ayurveda, Buddhism & Vedanta

 Anga.
 The Sanskrit term for “limb”, anga refers to a “fundamental category” on the yogic path, such as asana, dharana, dhyana, niyama, pranayama, pratyahara, samadhi, yama.

 Asana.
 The Sanskrit term for “seat” refers to a physical posture.
-It’s the third limb (anga) of Patanjali’s eightfold path of yoga.
+Probably the most known pose is the lotus position, which can really tangle up beginners.
+(Pronounced AH-sah-nah.)
+It’s the third limb (anga) of Patanjali’s Yoga Sutras eightfold path of yoga.

-Ashram: A Hindu equivalent to monastery.
-The home of a spiritual practice community where the focus is on spiritual living, meditation, and self-realization.
+Ashram: A retreat center or secluded home of a spiritual practice community place, usually where the principles of yoga and meditation are taught and practiced.
+The general focus is on spiritual living, meditation, and self-realization.
+A Hindu equivalent to monastery.

 Ashtanga-yoga.
 A Sanskrit term meaning “eight-limbed union.”
 Patanjali’s Yoga Sutras consist of the eight limbs: moral discipline (yama), self-restraint (niyama), posture (asana), breath control (pranayama), sensory inhibition (pratyahara), concentration (dharana), meditation (dhyana), and ecstasy (samadhi), which eventually lead to liberation (kaivalya).